njiang8/Assign-workplace-ID-to-First-Responder/README.md

 import geopy
 ```

+## What are those code do?
 * Step 1: to claen up the data and get the coordinate of (lat, long) for furture calculation.
 * Step 2: Calculate distance based on the coordinate.
 * Step 3: Get the popualtion for each WorkID
 * Step 4: Get the WorkID for Hos, Fire, and Police station

+## Things to improve

+* I need to make each step as fuction, which will be much easier to use.